 The entire façade is punctured and softened by the extensive landscaping allowed for in the double and triple height voids.
 Each floor has been designed to offer sightlines to green, be it via the trees dotted up the façade or the large concrete planters across the balconies.

 At ground level, a large canopy tree is centrally planted and rises through the slab punctuation, becoming one with the building.
 Designed by Sydney Design Collective and Junglefy, the landscaping extends to include a 400-metre squared extensive bio-diversity green roof.
-Set to be used for research by the University of Melbourne and RMIT, the roof will create an important ecosystem and offer the local wildlife from the river refuge during migration seasons.
+Used for research by the University of Melbourne and RMIT, the roof will create an important ecosystem and offer the local wildlife from the river refuge during migration seasons.

-We’re encouraged by the response from Melbourne City Council and hope The Bruce sets a benchmark precedent for the implementation of green infrastructure.”
+We’re encouraged by the response from Melbourne City Council and hope Bruce Street sets a benchmark precedent for the implementation of green infrastructure.”

 Internally the building gradually transitions from brick pavers to concrete, bringing with it the rust red tones of the brick through the metal detailing and paintwork.
 Comprising two lobby spaces side-by-side, the ground floor works hard to elegantly conceal extensive services and amenities, providing a serene space that is paired back in aesthetic.